Looking for the ultimate tip to booking more group business this year?

 So, we decided to do just that.

-To help hotel sales managers win at various phases of the sourcing process, we partnered with EproDirect to collect insights from more than 83,000 meeting planners to find out what promos and incentives peak their interest, what marketing strategies actually influence them and what impacts their booking decisions.
+To help hotel sales managers win at various phases of the sourcing process, we partnered with EproDirect to collect insights from more than 83,000 meeting planners to find out what promos and incentives peak their interest, what hotel marketing strategies actually influence them and what impacts their booking decisions.

 After analyzing the data, we discovered some things you might expect along with some surprises.
-Use this data to shape your sales efforts, bring more value to your planner relationships and invest in the right marketing strategies to drive group business.
+Use this data to shape your sales efforts, bring more value to your planner relationships and invest in the right hotel marketing strategies to drive group business.

 Survey Participants Profile: